My first geek display case of sorts.

-By the way, I’ve read more than once that IKEA makes more money from food and beverage sale than from selling furniture.
-No idea whether this is true, but honestly, I wouldn’t be surprised if it is indeed so.
+By the way, I’ve read more than once that IKEA makes more money from food and beverage sales than from selling furniture.
+No idea whether this is true but honestly, I wouldn’t be surprised if it is indeed so.
 (You’d agree if you’ve seen the crowds at the Tampines Store)

 My Semi-Finished Geek Display Case

-I’m still undecided on whether I should put in the figurines.
-I still have all of them.
+I’m undecided on whether I should put in Master of the Universe figurines.
+I still have all of mine.
 Unfortunately though, all have gone soft in the legs i.e. the rubber thingy connecting the legs are lax due to age.
 I kind of prefer the minimalistic feel too.

 Plus, believe it or not, I don’t have He-Man.
-I loved the other characters but I never liked He-Man.
+I loved the other characters but I’ve never liked He-Man.